 What is anaphylaxis?

-Anaphylaxis, also known as anaphylactic shock or an anaphylactic reaction, is an extreme allergic reaction affecting multiple organ systems of the body.
+Anaphylaxis, also known as an anaphylactic reaction, is an extreme allergic reaction affecting multiple groups of organs of the body.
 Anaphylaxis is a medical emergency and requires immediate medical treatment.

-Triggers for anaphylaxis are different from person to person, but are often everyday things such as insect stings, rubber, certain medications such as penicillin, or foods such as nuts, fish, shellfish, dairy products and eggs.
+Triggers for anaphylaxis are different from person to person, but are often everyday things such as insect stings or certain foods, such as nuts, shellfish or eggs.
+It does not occur on the first exposure to an allergen, but on subsequent exposures.

-For people at high risk, it may be useful to carry around an emergency kit with an adrenaline injection, especially when traveling to areas where medical help is not readily available.
+People at high risk are recommended to carry around an emergency anaphylaxis kit with an adrenaline injection pen, especially when traveling to areas where medical help is not readily available.
 If treated quickly and appropriately, most people recover well after an episode of anaphylaxis.

 Anaphylactic reactions tend to be more common in children and teenagers, though adults can also have reactions when they are exposed to triggers.
 The onset of an anaphylactic allergy can occur at any age.